kashw2/Fleet-of-the-Faithful-Knights/README.md

 #### Linux

-The following was tested on Ubunut 18.04 but should work across the board.
+The following was tested on Ubuntu 18.04 but should work across the board.

 * navigate to the cloned directory
 * run ```npm i``` to install all packages